adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 An exclamation (accompanied by wiggling a [shaka sign](https://en.wikipedia.org/wiki/Shaka_sign)) taken from a character in the 2023 Next Act production.
 Basically the same as "slay".

 ### Sigma
+Not gonna lie, we don't even know what this word actually means XD

 ### Slay
 Unlike the [bonk](#bonk) counter, there is no limit to how many times you can say the word slay, although Adriana often tests those limits.
 This is a one word comment usually said in response to something, event, or person that is positive or impressive.
-Can also be used as a verb.
+Can be used as a verb, adjective, or a noun.
 Examples:
 - A Baddie just finished their group meeting presentation.
 "They slayed that presentation!"
+- While describing that same presentation: "That presentation was so slay", or "That presentation was such a slay."
+- A Baddie tries Huel Green for the first time and decides they don't like it.
+"Huel Green does not slay."

 ### Sus
 Bro kinda [sus](https://docs.e3nn.org/en/stable/api/math/math.html?highlight=Unit%20step#e3nn.math.soft_unit_step)